 After all, you are asking a bank to loan you a ton of money for a long period of time.
 They’ll want to know you can actually pay it all back.

-Not every lender necessarily offers the same product, so some may approve you, while others may say, “no way.”
+Not every lender necessarily offers the same product or abides by the same underwriting guidelines, so some may approve you, while others may say, “No way!”

 This illustrates why shopping around is paramount to secure the best deal, because one bank may agree to do business with you, but not at the best terms.